What is the best cleaning solution for windows?

 My husband drives a cab and has to keep everything spotless!
 He says my home made solution works better than anything that comes from a store.
 Just a quick squirt of Dawn dishwashing liquid, 1/4 C white vinegar, 1 tablespoon of ammonia, and add water to make 24 ounces.
-He sprays it onto the glass while I spray it onto the cloth.
-Either way it works beautifully.

 My grandmother always had the cleanest windows in town!
 She used white vinegar and wiped them with a newspapaer.
 Try it, it works!

 I have a house which is 20% glass windows and glass doors.
 And I hate smeared windows in the car or truck.
 Recipe: one or two drops of dish washer liquid soap, about quarter cup of white vinegar, about the same rubbing alcohol and then fill with filtered water, a typical spray bottle of about 24 to 32 ounces.
 I use reverse osmosis drinking water which is almost pure H2O.